-- d.
-Guarantees of better protection and assistance from people who are forced to move in their countries and uphold their human rights by the State.
-68.5 million people have been forced from their homes due to conflict, violence and persecution.
-Two-thirds of these people are now IDPs people who internally displaced themselves in their own country.
-After being displaced, many of these IDPs will not return home for years even decades.
+- even decades.
 Therefore, the government must ensure that refugees have access to the protection and assistance they need.
 IDPs must also have the right to freedom of movement including the right to return voluntarily and safely to their homes, to resettle in other parts of the country, or to seek asylum in other countries.
-In addition, the government must put in place a development plan to allow IDPs to access housing, jobs and schools. - e.
+In addition, the government must put in place a development plan to allow IDPs to access housing, jobs and schools. - 5.)
 The condition of arms exports must be respected by every conflicting country so that there is no violation of international humanitarian law and human rights.
-Because the number of major international weapons transfers rates have continued to increase since the early 2000s,55 countries should take legislative and other measures to condition arms exports by respecting international humanitarian law and human rights, including pre-export assessments of the risks of unlawful use, whether in accordance with the Arms Trading Agreement and a number of regional agreements.
-Some Member States have adopted strong controls regarding the export of their weapons.
-Other people now have to follow in their footsteps.
+Because the number of major international weapons transfers' rates has continued to increase since the early 2000s, countries should take legislative and other measures to condition arms exports by respecting international humanitarian law and human rights, including pre-export assessments of the risks of unlawful use, whether in accordance with the Arms Trading Agreement and a number of regional agreements.